BlebaSbluzu/KorellaProject/ReadME.txt

 -Implemented the majority of writing from database instances where advertising products in my php object ProductSet -Made .gitignore for various teammates different db connection details

+-Made all attempts at creating functional Cart/ShoppingCart classes

 B00153270 Jakub Domurat: